frangeris/pong/README.md

 │       └── handler.js
 │   └── firebase-authorizer-jwt     # Firebase authorizer for jwt tokens
 │       └── handler.js
-│   └── example                     # Basic structure of a resource
+│   └── myresource                  # Basic structure of a resource
-│       ├── event.json
+│       ├── id.js
 │       ├── get.js
 │       ├── post.js
 │       ├── put.js
 │       └── delete.js
 └── tests
 ├── tokens
-│   ├── aws.json                    # AWS pem file
+│   ├── aws.json                    # AWS jwks file
 │   └── firebase.json               # Firebase tokens
 ```

-## Terms and concepts
+## Concepts

-#### The service (Api Gateway)
+#### What is a service?
+(Api Gateway)
 Due to the current limitations where every service will create an individual API in API Gateway (WIP), we'll be working with a unique service with all the functions (resources) that will be exposed.

+#### How to use multiple environment stages (develop, prod, staging)?
+The default stage is "develop", for create a new one, use the package `serverless-aws-alias` and change the value in `serverless.yml` or pass it as `--option` when deployment.

+#### Custom with Apache Velocity Templates
+Templates are optionals, used **ONLY** when the integration is `lambda`, this method is more complicated and involves a lot more configuration of the http event syntax, [more info](https://serverless.com/framework/docs/providers/aws/events/apigateway/#lambda-integration).

+The templates are defined as plain text, however you can also reference an external file with the help of the `${file(templates/response.vtl)}` syntax, use [Apache Velocity](http://velocity.apache.org/) syntax for custom.

+## Configuration files

-#### File serverless.yml
+#### serverless.yml
 The default provider is `aws`, see [documentation](https://serverless.com/framework/docs/providers/aws/guide/serverless.yml/) for complete list of options available.

-#### File package.js (required packages)
+#### package.js (core required packages)
 - [yortus/asyncawait](https://github.com/yortus/asyncawait) for avoid [callback hell](http://callbackhell.com/) in validation helper.
 - [krachot/options-resolver](https://github.com/krachot/options-resolver) as port of Symfony component [OptionsResolver](http://symfony.com/doc/current/components/options_resolver.html)
 - [HyperBrain/serverless-aws-alias](https://github.com/HyperBrain/serverless-aws-alias) enables use of AWS aliases on Lambda functions.
 - [Brightspace/node-jwk-to-pem](https://github.com/Brightspace/node-jwk-to-pem) used to convert jwks to pem file.
 - [mzabriskie/axios](https://github.com/mzabriskie/axios) Awesome HTTP client for make request.

-#### Environment stages
-The default stage is "develop", for create a new one, use the package `serverless-aws-alias` and change the value in `serverless.yml` or pass it as `--option` when deployment.

-#### File .env.yml.example
+#### .env.yml.example
-Environment variables used by your function, variables are grouped by stage, so this meas variables will only be available depending of the stage where you defined them, variables are loaded automatically, there is not need to "require a file early as possible", so copy the file **IF NOT EXISTS** `.env.yml.example` to `.env.yml` and write the real values, depending the value for `stage` in `serverless.yml` file, values will be loaded, eg:
+Environment variables used by your function, variables are grouped by stage, so this meas variables will only be available depending of the stage where you defined them, variables are loaded automatically, there is not need to "require a file early as possible", so copy the file **IN CASE IF NOT EXISTS (CREATED AUTOMATICALLY BY BOILERPLATE)** `.env.yml.example` to `.env.yml` and write the real values, depending the value for `stage` in `serverless.yml` file, values will be loaded, eg:

 Create your final env vars file